protyposis/Spectaculum/README.md

 is looking.
 The effect provides a `setRotationMatrix` method which accepts a 4x4 rotation matrix, which is recommended for frequent updates over the XYZ parameters.

-The module also includes a `SensorRotationNavigation` class that can be attached to the effect and handles the sensor reading and viewport rotation automatically.
-When attaching it to the effect, it adds a fifth boolean parameter that can be used to turn the sensor rotation on/off, default is off.
+This module also includes additional classes for viewport navigation that can be attached to the effect.
+The `ImmersiveTouchNavigation` class handles navigation in the viewport through touch scroll gestures.
+It adds a boolean parameter to switch the touch rotation on/off (default is off), and an enum parameter to set the render mode (mono, stereo).
+The `ImmersiveSensorNavigation` class handles the viewport rotation through the device's rotation sensor.
+It adds a boolean parameter to switch the sensor rotation on/off ()default is off).
-This class is **highly experimental** and does not work correctly yet, because I could not figure out how to map the sensor coordinate system.
+`ImmersiveSensorNavigation` is **experimental** and does not work correctly yet, because I could not figure out how to map the sensor coordinate system.
 Any help is appreciated!

 ### Maven